What Really works in a GD? What are the popular "Do's" in a GD?

-When proposing an idea or argument, you must be very clear in your communication and thinking.
-Your proposal should be structured and systematically put across to others in the group.
+When proposing an idea or argument, be very clear and structured in thinking and communication.
 Charm and personality takes you up to a certain point but after that it is simply your intelligence, thought process and command over the language which pulls you through.
 After proposing your idea, your must put forth a question.
 The person who answers the questions will have to look at you while answering, giving you a chance to intervene with another idea.
 Once you learn to handle the group discussions in a scientific way, there is no need for you to resort to techniques such as shouting, hammering your fist on the table, etc. Whenever you face a tough situation, go back to basics and that is where you will find the answer.
 Remember your movie or picnic venue discussions.
 What works there will work here also.

 - Be Yourself:

 The most important mantra to ace GDs is “Be Yourself”.
 The more you change things about yourself, the more trouble you would find yourself in.
 The best way to go about things is to be natural and make sure all your responses are natural and spontaneous.
 To ease the burden of yourself, see a group discussion as an extension of your everyday conversation.
 This would enable you to think straight, and make sure you do not let negativity cloud your thought process.